nrdxp/nrd.sh/content/blog/sovereign-source.md

 Redundancy is the primary defense against catastrophic single-point failure.
 A commons that cannot replicate its critical components across independent actors is one compromised node from systemic collapse.
 The xz-utils backdoor is the proof: a critical compression library concentrated in a single, exhausted human being.
 Redistribution is not generosity.
 It is resilience.

-You can give copies to anyone.
+The formal guarantee: you can give copies to anyone.
 You can redistribute the code.

 You cannot redistribute the network.
 You cannot redistribute the user base.
 You cannot redistribute the operational trust that enterprises have invested in the cloud provider's managed version.
 You cannot redistribute the institutional relationships, the support contracts, the compliance certifications.